9jaboii/BrooBotChat/README.md

 ### Prerequisites

-Since your local machine has CLI issues, we recommend using **CodeSandbox** for development:
+If your local machine has CLI issues, we recommend using **CodeSandbox** for browser-based development:

 ### Option 1: CodeSandbox Setup (Recommended)